Using Logic Pro for surround sound work and ambisonics

 Track 3: FC

 The next most common is the same, but it goes 1:FL, 2:FC, 3: FR, 4:LFE, 5:Ls, 6:Rs instead.
-There are of course several other standards with different channel orders, used by different stations and industries.
-Consequently it’s important to properly indicate which channel is which - I always include a sound check file where each channel is id’d by voice, but the BLITS test tone below is also very good.
+There are several other standards with different channel orders, used by different stations and industries.
+Consequently, it’s important to properly indicate which channel order is being used, and which channel is which - I always include a sound check file where each channel is id’d by voice, but the BLITS test tone below is also very good.

-However, Logic internally processes all surround files using this channel order: Left, Right, Left Surround, Right Surround, C, LFE.
+Logic internally processes all surround files using this channel order: Left, Right, Left Surround, Right Surround, C, LFE.
 And this is important when you start using Audio Unit plug-ins to process surround sound files.
-If you patch in a 5.1 metering plug-in, you’ll see the C channel is metering on the Left Surround meter.
+If you patch in a 5.1 metering plug-in that uses a different channel order you might see the C channel metering on the Left Surround meter.

-Melda Audio’s plug-in MChannelMatrix can be used to ensure plug-ins get the correct inputs, and can be used to get them back again.
+Melda Audio’s plug-in MChannelMatrix can be used to ensure plug-ins get the correct inputs, and can be used to get them back to Logic's internal order again after processing.
 This is really important as otherwise you just get random stuff coming out of random speakers.

 Using a matrix plug-n to send audio from Logic’s format to a sensible format, and back again.
 Actually, this plug-in allows you to change the input order in it’s preferences, but many do not.